benji6/imlazy/README.md

 All functions exposed by imlazy are curried and data-last which makes them ideal for partial application and functional programming.

-## Why?

-Because lazy and immutable!
-(And also very small!)

-- Want to operate on infinite or cicrular data strutures?
-No problem!

-- Want to compose multiple transformations without having to worry about traversing data structures multiple times?
-No problem!

-- Scared of your data structures being mutated and having to deal with painful bugs caused by this?
-No problem!

-- Want to be totally awesome?
-No problem!

 ## Installation

 ```bash